Croydon/pico-theme-historia/README.md

 ## Installation

-Download the story folder, upload it in the themes folder of your pico installation and change the following setting within your config.php:
+Download the `historia` folder, upload it in the themes folder of your Pico installation and change the following setting within your `config/config.yml`:

-For Pico CMS >= 2.0 add to config/config.yml

 ```sh
  theme: historia